liamtoney/planet_thumbs/README.md

 ## Notes

-1. The first time `download_planet_asset.sh` is run for a given item, the item is "activated" (queued for downloading).
+1. The first time `download_planet_asset` is run for a given item, the item is "activated" (queued for downloading).
 Repeated calls to the script will print `activating` until the item is queued; then a call to the script will download the file.